SvanBoxel/org-audit-action/README.md

 # GitHub Membership Audit Action

-GitHub Action that provides an Enterprise Account or Organization Audit of members, repositories and which have these have.
+GitHub Action that provides an Enterprise Account or Organization Audit of members, repositories and which permissions these members have.
 The output of this action is a published CSV file in the Actions tab.
 The user can also configure the action to publish the results to an issue.

 The output looks like this running on `enterprise` mode: